VirtusLab/ide-probe/README.md

 }
 ```

-To see the full list of probe endpoints see
+To see the full list of probe endpoints, see
 [Commands](docs/endpoints/commands.md) or [Queries](docs/endpoints/queries.md).

-Note, that any communication with the probe is synchronous.
+Note that any communication with the probe is synchronous.

 #### Usage